 Banded Wrist Extensions

-Perform 1 set of 5 reps on each side in smooth controlled movement, with a good stop at the end position.
+Perform one set of 5 reps on each side in a smooth, controlled movement, with a good stop at the end.
 The intensity is moderate.
 You should feel the movement working on the top of the forearm and in the muscles in the middle area of your hand.

-Perform 1 set of 5 reps in smooth controlled movement, with a good stop at the end position.
+Perform one set of 5 reps in a smooth, controlled movement, with a good stop at the end.
 The intensity is moderate.
 You should feel your muscles working throughout your wrist.